-If there’s one thing we get asked more than anything else as HR consultants, it’s how to boost employee engagement.
-It’s understandable — after all, employee engagement has become such a hotly-discussed topic that it’s finally on the radar of most business leaders and HR teams.
-We’re very happy about this, of course — it’s about time employees are treated like the assets they are!
+If there’s one thing we get asked more than anything else as HR consultants, it’s how to improve employee engagement.
+It’s understandable.
+After all, employee engagement has become such a hotly-discussed topic that it’s finally on the radar of most business leaders and HR teams.
+We’re very happy about this, of course.
+It’s about time employees are treated like the assets they are!
 Employees are the lifeblood of every business.
 It makes sense to keep them interested, engaged and motivated.

-Having said that, there are some very clear and fundamental ways to boost employee engagement that you should take with you into 2025.
+Having said that, there are some very clear and fundamental ways to improve employee engagement that you should take with you into 2026.
 Keeping the following points in mind will go a long way to helping you create a happier, healthier, more engaged workforce.

 Our data tells a pretty grim tale in so far as communication is concerned.
-Across sectors, 61% of employees feel people communicate openly at their organisation, while only 46% say communication is good between teams.
-Clearly, this is an area that demands and deserves focus — and addressing it could reap some great results.
+Across sectors, 67% of employees feel people communicate openly at their organisation, while only 54% say communication is good between teams.
+Clearly, this is an area that demands and deserves focus, and addressing it could reap some great results.

 Clear communication involves setting expectations, providing regular updates and actively listening to employee feedback.
 Transparent communication also helps employees feel informed about organisational changes and allows them to understand how their roles contribute to the company’s goals.
 Regular check-ins and one-on-one meetings are highly effective for addressing any concerns, reinforcing goals and discussing areas for improvement.